uaf-arctic-eco-modeling/dvm-dos-tem/README.md

 Compiling / Building
 -----------------------------------------------------------------------------
+You have two options for compling the source code:

+ * make (and Makefile)
+ * scons (and SConstruct file)

+Make is a old, widely availabe, powerful program with a somewhat arcane syntax.
+The Makefile is not setup for partial-compilation, so editing a single file requires and re-making the project will result in re-compiling every single file.

+Scons is a build program that is written in Python, and designed to be a easier to use than make.
+The scons and the SConstruct file are smart enough to do partial builds, so that some changes result in much faster builds.

+Both programs can take a flag specifying parallel builds and the number of processors to use. e.g.: `-j4`.

 This project requires a version of NetCDF and Boost's program options to be installed on your path.
 Assuming both of those exist, this should work to compile: